 Adam Ballard Chief Data Scientist and Digital Team Lead

-Adam is a results-oriented Engineer with significant Operations and Management experience; known as a consistent team player with skilled technical abilities and bias to...
+Adam is a results-oriented Engineer and Data Scientist with significant Operations and Management experience; known as a consistent team player with skilled technical...

 Today, we hear quite a bit about the energy transition and see many global companies resetting their business strategies to incorporate the impending move from oil and gas toward renewable forms of energy.
 The resetting incorporates anything from ambitious carbon footprint targets to measurable investment into renewables…and varies based on size and scale of the company.